 Students are assigned to faculty members in their major area of study for assistance and advice throughout their academic careers.
 All full-time faculty members assist a group of students.
-Any student may ask his or her department chair for a change of advisor if he or she feels such a change will improve the advising situation.
+Any student may ask their department chair for a change of advisor if they feel such a change will improve the advising situation.

 Faculty advisors are responsible for: